Colt AR-15

+The Colt AR-15 is a product line of magazine-fed, gas-operated, autoloading rifles manufactured by Colt's Manufacturing Company ("Colt") in many configurations.
+The rifle is a derivative of its predecessor, the lightweight ArmaLite AR-15, an automatic rifle designed by Eugene Stoner and other engineers at ArmaLite in 1956.

+Colt currently owns the AR-15 trademark and uses it for its line of semi-automatic AR-15 rifles.

 History

 Due to financial problems, and limitations in terms of manpower and production capacity, ArmaLite sold the AR-15 design and the AR-15 trademark along with the ArmaLite AR-10 to Colt's Manufacturing Company in 1959.
+Some of the first sales were of fully automatic Colt AR-15s to the Federation of Malaya and the United Kingdoms in 1959.
 Colt started selling the semi-automatic version of the M16 rifle as the Colt AR-15 in 1964.
 The first mass production version was the Colt AR-15 Sporter, in .223 Remington, with a 20-inch barrel, issued with 5-round magazines.
 Colt has since made many different models of AR-15 rifle and carbine models, including the AR-15, AR-15A2, AR-15A3, AR-15A4, and others.

-Sale of new AR-15s in the USA was banned by the Federal Assault Weapons Ban from 1994 to 2004.
+Sale of new AR-15s in the US was banned by the Federal Assault Weapons Ban from 1994 to 2004.
 Colt and others continued to sell legally compliant versions during that period.
 On September 20, 2019, Colt announced that it would no longer produce the AR-15 for private use, due to market saturation.
 It would still produce the AR-15 for police and military units.
 By May 2020, changed market conditions encouraged Colt to resume production for sales to private users.